 At this point, we start our bug in planning and shut down all non-essential travel.

 If we can bug out (e.g. our preferred locations are in better shape than home) we will evacuate if there are multiple deaths in the surrounding communities.
 Keep in mind there are several places you don’t want to be when SHTF.

 I know this is a little ambiguous however, there are multiple factors to consider.

 These include exact location, social separation (e.g. church member vs someone on the other side of the state), and demographics (if the death has no other complications – compromised immunity, elderly, infant, etc.), as well as the overall progression.

 The short of it is we will watch and act before it’s too late.

-We are bugging in.
-We have taken the past few weeks to top everything off and have made the official “Last Shopping Trip.”
+We are prepared to bug in.
+We are actively topping our stores off and have made several official “Last Shopping Trips.”

 The “Last Grocery List” includes durable vegetables (cauliflower, potatoes, winter squash, etc. – basically anything that will stay fresh for more than a week) and durable fruits (apples, pineapple, and the greenest bananas I can find).

 This allows us to have a few fresh foods over the next month.